CrossRef/event-data-user-guide/docs/sources/datacite.md

 ## What it does

-The Agent monitors deposits as they come in from DataCite members and sends any links to DataCite DOIs into CED.
+The Agent monitors deposits as they come in from DataCite members and sends any links to DataCite DOIs into Event Data.

 ## Where data comes from